 Adapting A New Look

-In addition, you can embrace the shaved head as a fashion statement, thereby changing your workplace image.
 To make it easier to match your real hair to your wig, find a specialty shop that matches your natural hair colour and texture, and get it styled ahead of time.
+Remember to try out a range of styles to find the perfect match.

 In addition to your hair, you may lose your eyebrows as well.
 It can be hard to cope with this, but if you know it is going to happen, you can prepare yourself.
-To feel comfortable with a new look, men can use a couple of tips.
+To feel comfortable with your new look, you can try the tips below.

 For tips on hair loss read - 'Caring for your Hair During and After Cancer Treatment'